 The smokers are a bit pricey, but you can use it for many things.
 Smoked meats, cheese and other fish.

-This smoked salmon recipe is very simple to prepare.
+The smoked salmon recipe below is very simple to prepare.

 You could serve it as part of a buffet or a meal for the family.